 Thousands of participants consent to let us access data from their official records.

-Twenty-first anniversary celebrations — including a conference, a one-day Researchfest, and a book — attract a great deal of media coverage.
 The Children of the Children of the 90s (COCO90s) project begins, recruiting a new generation.

-In August 2007, ITV weather broadcast from the Children of the 90s Hawaiian beach party on Uphill beach, Western-super-Mare.
+In August 2007, ITV weather broadcast from the Children of the 90s Hawaiian beach party on Uphill beach, Weston-Super-Mare.
 Participants, dressed in Hawaiian outfits enjoyed games including limbo, sumo wrestling and gladiator jousting.
 One of the founders of Children of the 90s, Jennie Cross, explains in the video that the party is a way of thanking the participants and their families for taking part in the research so far, and is a great chance to see all of the teenagers together.